Bemesko/Bemesko/README.md

 ## Hello, I'm Bernardo! 👋
 <img src="https://komarev.com/ghpvc/?username=Bemesko&label=Visualizações&color=blue&style=plastic" alt="Bemesko, aka Me!" />

-- 🔭 I’m currently working on school projects, such as [a system to predict basketball matches](https://github.com/Pibaska/NBA-Basketball-Prediction) and [my monitoring interface for multiagent systems](https://github.com/Bemesko/Intelligence-of-Home-GUI).
+- 🔭 I’m currently working on school projects, such as [a system to predict basketball matches](https://github.com/Pibaska/NBA-Basketball-Prediction).
 Also I make games on the rare occasion of me having spare time.
-[Here's my latest one!](https://github.com/Greg-art/jogo_2d_plataforma_ppj)
+[Here's my latest one!](https://github.com/Greg-art/Golfita-BG)
 - 🌱 I’m currently learning Python, C#, project management with Scrum, and how to be a better, more efficient programmer!
 - 👯 I’m looking to collaborate on games made in Unity, python projects and whatnot.
 - 🤔 I’m looking for help and programming design patterns (specially ones such as the observer)